 - When dining out, ask detailed questions about ingredients and how the food was prepared.

 - Wear a medical alert bracelet with information about your allergy or carry an alert card with you.

 - Talk with your doctor about how to prepare for a reaction.
-Mild reactions may be treated with oral antihistamines.
-If you have a severe allergy, your doctor may prescribe self-injectable epinephrine to carry with you at all times in case you have a severe reaction.
+Your doctor may prescribe self-injectable epinephrine to carry with you at all times in case you have a severe reaction.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?